jrief/django-formset/docs/source/single-form.rst

 The response on validated forms can be used to update the database or do other processing before telling the browser where to go next.
 Instead of sending a HTTP redirect, the server now sends the success URL wrapped in a JavaScript object.
 When receiving this, the browser just loads the page with that URL.
-This also prevents that users can accidently submit the form data twice, if they click on the browser's reload button.
+This also prevents that users can accidently submit the form data twice, in case they click on the browser's reload button.

-Form using **django-formset** can be rendered using three different methods:
+A Django Form using **django-formset** can be rendered using three different methods:

 .. _native_form: